Establishes a subcommittee to study regulation of funeral planning and end-of-life doula services.

-Louisiana HR348 creates a subcommittee of the House Committee on Commerce to study whether persons working as funeral planners, funeral arrangers, end-of-life doulas, or death doulas should be subject to state regulation, credentialing, and oversight.
-The subcommittee will consider defining these terms, appropriate scope of practice, credentialing requirements, prohibitions on undisclosed fees, contractual disclosure, transparency, and civil liability allocation.
-The subcommittee will hold public hearings and make recommendations by November 1, 2026.
+Creates a subcommittee of the House Committee on Commerce to study whether persons working as funeral planners, funeral arrangers, end-of-life doulas, death doulas, or under any similar designation should be subject to state regulation, credentialing, and oversight.
+The subcommittee will consider defining, licensing, registering, or setting qualifications for these professionals, and may propose recommendations for legislation, administrative rules, or other measures.
+The subcommittee will hold public hearings and submit a report by November 1, 2026.

 Included in complete analysis